Ecuatorial

 Travelers Palm

-With expansive leaves that mimic a fan, a majestic tree in Mexico inspired the new Travelers Palm pattern from our Ecuatorial Geometry collection.
-Studio founder Shanan Campanaro’s watercolors of this giant botanic stunner are repeated against a geometric background of overlapping scallops.
-The result is an inventive interpretation of the natural balance of the tropics.
+With statement leaves that mimic a fan, a majestic tree in Mexico inspired the painterly Travelers Palm pattern for wallpaper and fabric.
+Studio founder Shanan Campanaro’s watercolor artwork displays the foliage against a geometric background of overlapping scallops.
+The result is an inventive interpretation of the balance of nature.

 1 of 9